-Interactive Discussion face Ekman layer, and compensating geostrophic southward flow at depth.
-However, the Lagrangian-mean overturning circulation, taking into account the rectified effects of transient geostrophic eddies, can look rather different.
-To leading order the Eulerian-mean and eddy-induced overturning circulations can cancel (Danabasoglu et al., 1994), corresponding to non-acceleration conditions (Eliassen and Palm, 1961; - 5 Plumb, 1990).
-More generally, the equilibrium residual circulation is controlled by buoyancy forcing (Marshall, 1997; Speer et al., 2000; Karsten et al., 2002; Gallego et al., 2004), with quasi-adiabatic upwelling of North Atlantic Deep Water and subduction of Antarctic Intermediate and Bottom waters.
-This residual overturning circulation has been termed the "diabatic Deacon cell" by Speer et al. (2000). - An equivalent decomposition can be effected for the closed gyres found in the subtropical (and subpolar) basins.
-While the topology of the geostrophic streamlines is more complex than in the Southern Ocean, using precisely the same principles, the flow can be rigourously decomposed into a recirculating gyre flow along closed Bernoulli contours, and an overturning circulation across the Bernoulli contours.
-By analogy with the Deacon cell in the Southern Ocean, we term these subtropical overturning circulations the "subtropical Deacon cells". - In both the Southern Ocean and the subtropical gyres, it is worth cautioning that the overturning cells and the recirculating geostrophic flow cannot be considered truly independent of each other.
-Consider, for example, the spin-up of the ACC in response - to an eastward wind stress at the sea surface.
+Hence an equivalent decomposition can be effected for the closed gyres found in the subtropical (and subpolar) basins.
+While the topology of the geostrophic streamlines is more complex than in the Southern Ocean, using precisely the same principles, the flow can be rigorously decomposed into a recirculating gyre flow along closed Bernoulli contours, and an overturning circulation across the Bernoulli contours.

+In both the Southern Ocean and the subtropical gyres, it is worth cautioning that the overturning cells and the recirculating geostrophic flow cannot be considered truly independent of each other.
+In order to see this, even when the thermohaline circulation are excluded, consider the spinup of the ACC in response to an eastward wind stress at the sea surface.
 The wind stress generates an equatorward Ekman transport which, in order to maintain continuity, is quickly balanced by a poleward geostrophic flow at depths beneath the Drake Passage and upwelling over the Southern Ocean.
-This upwelling and compensating downwelling to the north of the ACC steepens the isopycnals, leading to a zonal transport through thermal-wind - 25 balance.
+This upwelling and compensating downwelling to the north of the ACC steepens the isopycnals, leading to a zonal transport through thermal-wind balance.
 This process is ultimately arrested either when slumping of the isopycnals by baroclinic instability and/or surface buoyancy forcing (or friction) is able to compensate for the steepening of the isopycnals by the Deacon cell (Johnson and Bryden, 1989; Karsten et al., 2002; Speer et al., 2000).
 Thus there is strong coupling between the strength of the overturning cell and the recirculating geostrophic flow.
-D. P. Marshall
+Inclusion of thermohaline effects from overturning in the ocean basins further complicates the dynamics, see Rintoul et al. (2001).
+This is graphically illustrated with iconic figure of Schmitz (1996, Fig. II-8 p22) where the Southern Ocean is depicted as the hub of the world's ocean basins coupling overturning circulations with the ACC.